What Is the One-Bite Rule?

 - Fractures; or

-Therefore, if a dog attack caused you or your child to suffer any broken bones, significant lacerations that will leave scars, soft tissue injuries that could lead to permanent physical limitations, or organ damage, then you should call a Denver dog bite lawyer.
+Therefore, if a dog attack caused you or your child to suffer any broken bones, significant lacerations that will leave scars, soft tissue injuries that could lead to permanent physical limitations, or organ damage, then you should call a Denver personal injury lawyer.
 The dog owner is liable for your financial injuries associated with the attack.

 If you can also prove that the dog had dangerous propensities, you may recover non-economic damages.
 This would include compensation for your pain and suffering, emotional distress, scarring and disfigurement, and disability.